juvenn/pool-test/README.md

 Then start a redis server on localhost, listening at port 6379.

-And at another terminal window, runs:
+And at another terminal window:

 ```
 lein run 5000 20